Table of Contents

 No System-Wide Side Effects

-A Complement to Movement Therapy
+A Complement to Movement-Based Care

 What to Expect During Treatment

-A typical visit starts with a conversation about which joints bother you most and what activities are hardest right now.
-A small amount of gel is applied to help the device glide over the skin.
-Then the shockwave handpiece is placed on the area, and the machine is turned on.
-Most people describe the sensation as firm tapping or pulsing, similar to a deep, focused massage.
+A typical visit at Active Lifestyle Medical starts with a conversation about which joints bother you most and which activities have become the most difficult.
+A small amount of gel is applied to help the device move smoothly over the skin.
+The shockwave handpiece is then placed on the treatment area, and the machine is activated.
+Most people describe the sensation as a firm tapping or pulsing, similar to a deep, focused massage.

-Treatment sessions at Active Lifestyle Medical are usually on the shorter side, often around 5 to 15 minutes per area, and are tailored to your condition and comfort.
-You stay awake the whole time, and anesthesia is rarely needed.
-When the session ends, you can typically walk out of the office and return to light daily activity.
+Treatment sessions are usually brief, often running around 5 to 15 minutes per area, and are tailored to your specific condition and comfort level.
+You remain awake throughout the entire session, and anesthesia is rarely needed.
+When the session ends, you can typically walk out of the office and return to light daily activity without a recovery period.

 Shockwave Therapy for Arthritis at Active Lifestyle Medical